 Guinea pigs can safely eat green grapes.
 However, green grapes are higher in sugar than red varieties.
 They also lack anthocyanins and other potent flavonoid antioxidants that give red and purple grapes their vibrant dark color.

-Can Guinea Pigs Eat Red Grapes?
+Can Guinea Pigs Eat Red or Purple Grapes?

 Can Guinea Pigs Eat Grapes With Seeds?